 Many families in Western Oregon want a Catholic school education for their children, but they can’t afford it.
 Tuition is increasing faster than family income across our state.
 This affects families in our own parishes and neighborhoods, as well as other families who aren’t Catholic but who want to avail their children of the opportunities and values that a Catholic school education provides.

-There is no shortage of families in Western Oregon who want a Catholic education for their children.
+There is no shortage of families in Western Oregon who want a Catholic school education for their children.
 There is a shortage of families who can afford it.

 Families who applied and are eligible for elementary school tuition assistance in 2018

 Total demonstrated need as indicated by FACTS Grant and Aid Assessment